Isle of Wight Guru

 Check Hovertravel's offers page

-Q. So why hasn't anyone built a bridge to the Isle of Wight?
+Q. why hasn't anyone built a bridge or tunnel to the Isle of Wight?

 If you want to play a fun game, take a look at any news article about the Isle of Wight and see how far into the comments section you get before someone makes a remark about a fixed link.
 It's a hoot.